-10:

-(Thank you in advance for your time and agreei ng to recommend me).
+(Thank you in advance for your time and agree eing to recommend me).

 Student name:

 THE RECOMMENDATION IS DUE BY :

-This recommendation is needed for (purpose):
+This recommendation is needed for (purpose)):

 Type of recommendation: ☐ Letter of Recommendation ☐ Organization will contact you by phone □ Specific form provided (attached)□ Organization will contact you by email

-Who to contact for additional instructions or cla arification, and to send recommendation letter, if applicable.
+Who to contact for additional instructions or o clarification, and to send recommendation letter, if applicable.

 Name of organization:

 To the attention of:

 Address: City:

 State: Zip:

-reminders of specific, special experiences you scholarship requirements; etc.) and the recommender had together; information about the
+scholarship requirements; etc.) u and the recommender had together; information about the

-(Thank you in advance for your time and agreeing to recommend me).
-Student name: THE RECOMMENDATION IS DUE BY: This recommendation is needed for (purpose): Type of recommendation: Letter of Recommendation Organization will contact you by phone Organization will contact you by email Who to contact for additional instructions or clarification, and to send recommendation letter, if applicable.
-Name of organization: To the attention of: Address: City: State: Zip: My resume is attached.
-Additionally, the information below may be useful in your preparation of this letter of recommendation for me.
-(Examples: specific classes, experiences or awards relevant to the scholarship; reminders of specific, special experiences you and the recommender had together; information about the

 If applicable:

-☐ Please call or email me when the letter is r ready for pick up.
+$\ \square$ Please call or email me when the letter is ready for pick up.

 Phone Number: Email:

-· essed envelope that I provided.
+☐ Please mail the letter in the stamped/add Thank you again! ressed envelope that I provided.